Filing Taxes Late as a U.S. Expat - FAQFiling taxes late as a US expat

-1. If I haven’t filed my U.S. tax returns for years, where do I start?
+1. I am US citizen abroad who never filed a tax return, where do I start?

 It’s easier to become tax compliant than you might think.
 Many Americans and U.S. persons do not even know they still have to file their tax returns when they build their lives elsewhere.
 There are roughly six million Americans every year in the same situation as you, who also have to catch up with their U.S. tax obligations.
 The IRS is aware of this fact and so has introduced a few amnesty programs, such as The Streamlined Procedures, where they waive all the penalties for expats!